[Exclusive] EU leaders to raise alarm on eastern 'destabilisation'

 Already a member?

-They also planned to "call for renewed efforts to promote the peaceful settlement of unresolved conflicts [...] based on the principles and norms of international law, including adherence to the principle of non-use of force or threat of force," the draft said.
+They also planned to "call for renewed efforts to promote the peaceful settlement of unresolved conflicts" and "adherence to the principle of non-use of force," the draft said.

-The alarm comes after Russia recently surged forces near Ukraine's borders, prompting talk of a new invasion.
+The alarm comes after Russia recently surged forces near Ukraine's borders and amped up aggressive rhetoric.

 It also comes after Azerbaijan reconquered the Nagorno-Karabakh region from Armenia in a war last year.

-EU leaders regularly meet with the Armenian, Azerbaijani, Georgian, Moldovan, and Ukrainian ones in efforts to build closer ties with their "eastern partners".
+EU leaders regularly meet with Armenian, Azerbaijani, Georgian, Moldovan, and Ukrainian ones in efforts to build closer ties with their "eastern partners".

 Belarus used to send ministers.